Vancouver Art Gallery: History

+In 2015, the museum purchased 10 oil sketches by J. E. H. MacDonald.
+Shortly after the VAG unveiled the works, questions surrounding their provenance emerged, leading to a nearly nine-year investigation that ultimately revealed the sketches were forgeries.

+Relocation planning

-Plans to build a new building for the museum were undertaken in 2004, a result from its need for more exhibition and storage space for its collections.
-In November 2007, the museum publicly announced plans to move to seek approval from Vancouver City Council to build a new building at Larwill Park, a block formerly occupied by a bus depot on the corner of Cambie and Georgia streets.
-However, in May 2008, the museum and the City of Vancouver government announced its intention to relocate to an area occupied by the Plaza of Nations.
-The Vancouver City Council later reversed its decision in April 2013, opting to approve the original proposed site in Larwill Park.
-In September 2013, the museum formally issued requests for qualifications to construct the new building, receiving responses from 75 architectural firms from 16 countries.
-In April 2014, Herzog & de Meuron's bid was selected by the museum.
+Planning to relocate the museum began as early as 2004, a result from the gallery's need for more exhibition and storage space for its collections.
+In November 2007, the museum announced plans to move to seek the approval of Vancouver City Council to build a new building at Larwill Park.
+In May 2008, the municipal government and the museum announced plans to relocate around the Plaza of Nations.
+However, Vancouver City Council later reversed its decision in April 2013, opting to approve the original proposed site in Larwill Park.
+The museum would occupy the building under similar arrangements as the former courthouse, with the museum leasing the property from the City of Vancouver.

+The museum issued a request for qualifications for a new building design in September 2013.
+Herzog & de Meuron's bid was selected by the museum in April 2014.
 The development of the Vancouver Art Gallery's new building is the first project for the architectural firm in the country.
 Perkins and Will's Vancouver branch was contracted as the project's executive architects.